The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: Introduction

 where $\E_{i,j}$ denotes the collection of edges in $\E$ from $i$ to $j$.
 Such a tuple is usually called the \emph{graph-directed attractor} associated with the graph-directed system $(G,\Phi)$, and the corresponding \emph{graph-directed set} often refers to the union $\bigcup_{i=1}^n K_i$.

 In~\cite{MW88}, Mauldin and Williams calculated the Hausdorff dimension of graph-directed sets under an open set type condition.
-It is also demonstrated that the corresponding Hausdorff measure of the set is positive and $\sigma$-finite.
+It is also shown that the corresponding Hausdorff measure of the set is positive and $\sigma$-finite.
 Later, Das and Ngai~\cite{DN04} developed algorithms to compute the dimension under some weak separation condition (called the finite type condition).
-Xiong and Xi~\cite{XX09} investigated the Lipschitz classification of dust-like graph-directed sets.
-For further work, please refer to~\cite{EG99,EM92,Far19,Ols94,Ols11,Wang97,WX10} and references therein.
-Results on graph-directed sets can also shed some light on the study of self-similar or self-affine sets with overlaps.
-We refer the interested readers to~\cite{FO17,HLR03,KKL17,RRX06}.
+Xiong and Xi~\cite{XX09} studied the Lipschitz classification of dust-like graph-directed sets.
+For further work, see~\cite{EG99,EM92,Far19,Ols94,Ols11,Wang97,WX10} and references therein.

-We may always assume safely that for $1\leq i\leq n$, $\vp_e\neq\vp_{e'}$ whenever $e,e'\in\E_{i,j}$ are distinct.
-We also remark that for every vertex $v$ of every graph appeared in this paper, one is able to travel from $v$ directly to itself if and only if there is a loop at $v$.
+We may always assume safely that for each $\E_{i,j}$, $\vp_e\neq\vp_{e'}$ whenever $e,e'\in\E_{i,j}$ are distinct.
+We also remark that for every vertex $v$ of every graph that appears in this paper, one is able to travel from $v$ directly to itself if and only if there is a loop at $v$.

 Let $(K_1,\ldots,K_n)$ be a graph-directed attractor.
-Apart from the fractal dimensions of $\bigcup_{i=1}^n K_i$, the relationship between any pair of sets in that tuple is also worthy of attention.
-For example, given distinct $1\leq i,j\leq n$, it is interesting to ask whether $K_i$ intersects $K_j$, especially when $K_1,\ldots,K_n$ are all ``spread'' in one common area.

-In this paper, we solve this intersecting problem for a special class of graph-directed sets and apply the solution to a connectedness problem of the so-called sponge-like sets (which will be introduced later).
-Although our approach remains valid under a more general setting (please see Section 4 for details), the treatment on the following class, namely Cantor type graph-directed attractors, would be adequate to demonstrate the idea.
+Our task is to determine whether $K_i$ intersects $K_j$ for all $1\leq i,j\leq n$.
+In this paper, we solve this intersection problem for a special class of graph-directed sets, which is enough to settle the connectedness of the aforementioned sponge-like sets.
+Although our approach remains valid in a more general setting (see Section 4 for details), the treatment of the following class, namely Cantor-type graph-directed attractors, would be adequate to demonstrate the idea.